 North Dakota may split their season into 3 segments.
-Montana, New Mexico, Oklahoma, and Texas may select seasons in each of 2 zones, and Colorado, Kansas, South Dakota, and Wyoming may select seasons in each of 3 zones; and all these States may split their season in each zone into 2 segments.
+Montana, New Mexico, Oklahoma, and Texas may select seasons in each of 2 zones; and Colorado, Kansas, South Dakota, and Wyoming may select seasons in each of 3 zones; and all these States may split their season in each zone into 2 segments.
 Nebraska may select seasons in each of 4 zones.

-Special Early Canada Goose Seasons
+Special Early Canada and Cackling Goose Seasons

-Season Lengths, Outside Dates, and Limits: In Kansas, Nebraska, Oklahoma, South Dakota, and Texas, Canada goose seasons of not more than 30 days during September 1-30 may be selected.
-In Colorado, New Mexico, Montana, and Wyoming, Canada goose seasons of not more than 15 days during September 1-15 may be selected.
-In North Dakota, Canada goose seasons of not more than 22 days during September 1-22 may be selected.
-The daily bag limit may not exceed 5 Canada geese, except in Kansas, Nebraska, and Oklahoma, where the daily bag limit may not exceed 8 Canada geese, and in North Dakota and South Dakota, where the daily bag limit may not exceed 15 Canada geese.
-Areas open to the hunting of Canada geese must be described, delineated, and designated as such in each State's hunting regulations.
+Season Lengths, Outside Dates, and Limits: In Kansas, Nebraska, Oklahoma, South Dakota, and Texas, Canada and cackling goose seasons of not more than 30 days during September 1-30 may be selected.
+In Colorado, New Mexico, Montana, and Wyoming, Canada and cackling goose seasons of not more than 15 days during September 1-15 may be selected.
+In North Dakota, Canada and cackling goose seasons of not more than 22 days during September 1-22 may be selected.
+The daily bag limit may not exceed 5 Canada and cackling geese in the aggregate, except in Kansas, Nebraska, and Oklahoma, where the daily bag limit may not exceed 8 Canada and cackling geese in the aggregate, and in North Dakota and South Dakota, where the daily bag limit may not exceed 15 Canada and cackling geese in the aggregate.
+Areas open to the hunting of Canada and cackling geese must be described, delineated, and designated as such in each State's hunting regulations.

-Shooting Hours: One-half hour before sunrise to sunset, except that during September 1-15 shooting hours may extend to one-half hour after sunset if all other waterfowl and crane seasons are closed in the specific applicable area.
+Shooting Hours: One-half hour before sunrise to sunset, except that during September 1-15 shooting hours may extend to one-half hour after sunset if all other waterfowl and crane seasons are closed in the specific applicable